This article originally appeared on VICE US.

-Donald Trump Jr. warmed up the crowd at a political rally in North Carolina Monday night with a MeToo joke that also criticized the media.
+Donald Trump Jr. warmed up the crowd at a political rally in North Carolina Monday night with a MeToo joke that also criticised the media.

 Trump Jr. kissed his girlfriend, Kimberly Guilfoyle – a former Fox commentator turned senior adviser on President Donald Trump’s re-election campaign – as he took the stage in Fayetteville, and then quipped about how the peck was consensual.